Consistent Manifold Representation for Topological Data Analysis: Convergence of graph Laplacians

-\begin{thm}[Spectral Convergence, Part 2] Under the assumptions of Theorem \ref{spec1}, in the limit of large data the eigenvalues of $c^{-1}M^{-1}L_{\rm un}$ converge to those of the limiting operator $\Delta_{\tilde g}$, assuming the spectrum is discrete.
+\begin{thm}[Spectral Convergence, Part 2] Under the assumptions of Theorem \ref{spec1}, in the limit of large data the eigenvalues of $c^{-1}M^{-1}L_{\rm un}$ converge to those of the limiting operator $\Delta_{\tilde g}$, assuming the spectrum is discrete and $\mathcal{M}$ is bounded.

-In particular, for a manifold without boundary or with a smooth boundary, spectral convergence is guaranteed for the unnormalized Laplacian when $\rho = q^{-1/m}$ and $\mu=1$. \end{thm} \begin{proof} Notice that the eigenvalues of $c^{-1}M^{-1}L_{\rm un}\vec f = \lambda \vec f$ exactly correspond to the minimizers of the functional $\Lambda(f)$ in Theorem \ref{spec1}.
-The first claim follows from the convergence of the functional $\Lambda(f)$ to the normalized Dirichlet energy combined with convergence results of \cite{von2008consistency}.
+In particular, for a manifold without boundary or with a smooth boundary, spectral convergence holds for the unnormalized Laplacian when $\rho = q^{-1/m}$ and $\mu=1$. \end{thm} \begin{proof} Notice that the eigenvalues of $c^{-1}M^{-1}L_{\rm un}\vec f = \lambda \vec f$ exactly correspond to the minimizers of the functional $\Lambda(f)$ in Theorem \ref{spec1}.
+The first claim follows from the convergence of the functional $\Lambda(f)$ to the normalized Dirichlet energy combined with convergence results of \cite{spec2} as discussed above.

 The guarantee of spectral convergence for $\rho=q^{-1/m}$ and $\mu=1$ follows from the fact that $q^{-1}\varphi^m = q$ is always integrable.
 Moreover, the volume of the manifold with respect to $d\tilde V = q \, dV$ is always $\textup{vol}_{d\tilde V}(\mathcal{M}) = \int_{\mathcal{M}} q\, dV = 1$, and for any manifold of finite volume with a smooth boundary the spectrum of the Laplace-Beltrami operator is discrete \cite{cianchi2011}. \end{proof}